-The Monte L. Bean Life Science Museum is a fully functional, accredited, professional museum.
-Its vast teaching and research collections include nearly two million arthropods, fish, amphibians, reptiles, mammals, birds, and prepared shells, and more than 600,000 plants, lichens, and bryophytes.
-Specimens for these collections, which represent creative work by university faculty and students, have been gathered from around the world, making the museum one of the major repositories of scientific-quality, biological collections in the western United States.
+The Bean Life Science Museum is fully accredited with the American Association of Museums.
+Its vast teaching and research collections include more than two million arthropods, fish, amphibians, reptiles, mammals, birds, and mollusks, and more than 700,000 plants, fungi, and bryophytes.
+Specimens for these collections, which represent creative work by university faculty members and students, have been gathered from around the world, making the museum a major repository of scientific-quality, biological collections in the western United States.

 The Western North American Naturalist, a nationally recognized peer-reviewed natural history journal, is housed in the museum.
 Other museum publications include professional and popular works such as A Utah Flora, Bark and Ambrosia Beetles of South America, Snakes of Utah, and Common Rocky Mountain Lichens.